wabkur/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-script that uses the hbtn_0d_tvshows database to lists all genres of the show Dexter
+script that lists all Comedy shows in the database hbtn_0d_tvshows